deblnia/sql-201/README.md

 ### Case statements short circuit evaluate

+A case statement will return the first true condition it hits and not evaluate all the others, so you want your most restrictive conditions first.
+If no conditions hit and there's no else to default a result to, the case statement will return null.

-This is slightly implementation specific, but can really trip up a query.
-A case statement will return the first true condition
+This is slightly implementation specific, so definitely check the docs for your specific RDBMS.

 ## Joins